• Skip to main content

 Every time I ordered a gun online, I got the gun I ordered.
 Why wouldn’t I?
 The idea of getting the wrong gun never crossed my mind.
 Until …

-I mentioned the revolver I picked up for my wife: a Smith & Wesson 632 with a stainless steel cylinder.
+I mentioned the revolver I picked up for my wife: a Smith & Wesson 632 Ultimate Carry with a stainless steel cylinder.
 It’s a sweeeeeeet little revolver.
 I’ll pause to say that you know you’re human when you give someone a gift and immediately feel jealous.
 Test firing her gun, I knew I wanted one too.
-I have other concealed carry guns, but the S&W would fill a gap – the quick-grab, easily-concealable, soft-shooting gap.
+I have other concealed carry guns, but the S&W would fill a gap – the quick-grab, lightweight, easily-concealable gap.
 Only I wanted the titanium model.
 For the wife, recoil management.
 For me, minimalism.

 These guns aren’t easy to find.
 Luckily I found the titanium model on Guns.com, and at a very fair price.
 Given the great experience I had buying the Black Widow through them, I didn’t bat an eye at using them again.